dentremor/Software-Defined-Infrastrucure/doku.md

 ### First Steps

-1. After we install the package Apache is running per default and can in our case be queried with `http://sdi3a.mi.hdm-stuttgart.de/`.
+1. After we install the package, Apache is running per default and in our case it can be queried with `http://sdi3a.mi.hdm-stuttgart.de/`.

-2. When we move the index.html file out of the directory we can discover another page, for this we need to query the address again.
+2. When we move the index.html file out of the directory, we can discover another page.
+For this we need to query the address again.
-   Now we can see an empty table and below that we find the version of our Apache Server, the domain where its hosted and the associated port.
+   Now we can see an empty table and below that we find the version of our Apache Server, the domain where it is hosted and the associated port.

 3. In the next step we provide our own simple webpage which looks like the following: